From Words to Sales: Overcoming the Challenges of Crafting Effective Generative AI Prompts

 • Explain terminology, jargon, or abbreviations if you use them

-By following these simple rules, ChatGPT or any other tool for marketing is less likely to misinterpret your questions.
+These simple rules will help ChatGPT or any other tool for marketing be less likely to misinterpret your questions.

 Use comprehensive and consistent requests